 Data Windowing Filtering

 In our first example, we segmented your business data geographically – by radius search.
-There are many ways to do this in MBO – with a polygon search, a drive time search or a free form search.
+There are many ways to do this in Map Business Online – with a polygon search, a drive time search or a free form search.
 But you can also search your data using Filtering Tools in the Data Window view.
 There are several approaches to data filtering:

 - Search the left-hand column of your data – You’ll use the blank white space in the middle of the Data Window toolbar.
 Enter you search item and click the Binoculars.
 Results will display.